Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 3: Barbarian Subclass

 You gain a Barbarian subclass of your choice.
 A subclass is a specialization that grants you features at certain Barbarian levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Barbarian level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Barbarian level or lower.

 ### Level 3: Primal Knowledge